 - 2 lbs. powdered sugar, plus additional for dusting

-- Assorted flavoring extracts of your choice
+- A few drops flavoring extracts (assorted, of your choice)

 - Food coloring markers